Kitware/VTK/Documentation/release/dev/CatalystConduitModule.md

  * `vtkConduitSource` : a VTK source that can generate a `vtkPartionedDataSet` or `vtkPartionedDataSetCollection` from a given Conduit node.
  It also has an option to output `vtkMultiBlockDataSet` for historical reason.
  * `vtkDataObjectToConduit` is a utility namespace to get a conduit node from any `vtkDataObject`.

+ Also note that VTK now provide a stub implementation of Catalyst.